 While Waialua is definitely a North Shore beach community, most homes are not beachfront.
 While there are beachfront properties and properties with very close beach access, most homes in Waialua are a car ride or bike ride away from the beach.
 Some residents enjoy nice views of the Waianae Mountains from their homes, but many homes in this town don’t offer much of a view.
 However, the upside is that Waialua offers some of the most affordable real estate on the North Shore!
 This makes Waialua a great option for first-time home buyers, young families, and anyone looking for the laid-back North Shore lifestyle whose budget doesn’t allow for a beachfront house along the 7 mile North Shore stretch of surf breaks.
 With an elementary, middle and high school right in town and a community center, Waialua has a definite community feel, which is another appeal.
 Waialua makes a charming home for working professionals, families, retirees, and anyone who wants to make the relaxed beach lifestyle their home environment.

-3 Waialua houses were sold September 2017 compared to 3 houses sold September 2016.
+1 Waialua house was sold November 2017 compared to 2 houses sold November 2016.